 In my mind’s eye, I view all complex problems this way.
 Some are more difficult to solve than others, but the principle is the same.
 The problem is usually not solved in one step and solving each step is like tuning out everything else and listening to the sounds of the tumblers as you turn the dial.
 As you figure out each step of the problem you’re trying to solve, you’re essentially lining up another tumbler and getting one step closer to cracking the safe.
 When you line up the last one, the lock pops open and you’ve achieved your objective.

-Remember that until you’re willing to break each problem down into smaller steps, you face the prospect of becoming overwhelmed.
+Remember that until you’re willing to break each problem down into smaller steps, you will face the prospect of becoming overwhelmed.
 And as we all know, those who become overwhelmed rarely make sound decisions and often find themselves buried even deeper as they stumble along, aimlessly.
 That’s like spinning the dial on the safe in quiet desperation, hoping that somehow it will magically line up and all your problems will be solved.

 I hate to break it to you, but that’s never going to happen.

 When faced with a problem, your best bet is to find a quiet place to focus, then take a pen and paper and write out all the steps that need to be taken to solve it.
-If there are unknowns, add in a smaller series of steps within the list for figuring out those unknowns, so you can continue with the next step, once you do.
+If there are unknowns, add in a smaller series of steps within the list for figuring out those unknowns, so you can continue on with the next step, once you do.
 Note that you may have to amend your list from time to time, as situations arise and as you learn more about the steps required to reach your goal.

 The other critical step is to commit yourself to seeing the process through.
 THAT is the part that requires persistence, as nothing else you are doing will count without it.
 Depending on how difficult the objective is, you probably WILL stumble through the process.
 But if you’re not willing to dust yourself off and get back on the horse, why bother breaking it down into manageable steps in the first place?